unyt-org/uix/docs/7_Standalone_Mode.md

 }
 ```

+## Supported properties

+The following values can be used as standalone properties:
+ * JSON-compatible values (Arrays, number, strings, ...)
+ * HTML Elements

+## Lifecycle

 Some internal component lifecycle handlers are also supported in standalone mode.
 The `standalone` property is `true` when to component is loaded in standalone mode.